Advertising spending is up 20 percent from 2008

-Other macro factors like the Supreme Court ruling in the Citizen’s United case ruling, which held that corporate and union funding of independent political broadcasts in elections cannot be limited under the First Amendment, will add more fuel to the fire, says Tracey.
+Other macro factors like the in the Citizen’s United case ruling, which held that corporate and union funding of independent political broadcasts in elections cannot be limited under the First Amendment, will add more fuel to the fire, says Tracey.
 This boosts politically-related ads that will still be around after the elections.

 In the final weeks before the election, political advertising sucks up inventory and tends to raise prices for everyone else.
 “There are only so many hours in a day,” says Puchalla.
 In this situation, the supply demand dynamic works out in broadcasters’ favor.

 There is, however, some potential downside.
 All candidates are eligible for the "lowest unit rate" for broadcast ads, which can amount to a 30-percent discount to normal rates, says Dennis Wharton, executive vice president with the National Association of Broadcasters.
 Broadcasters are also legally required to provide air time to candidates.

 Elections’ Outcome Could Twist Positive for Media